inaimathi/langnostic/drafts/tasm-03.md

       <overlaps> "aligned" ML systems
 ```

-As you can see in the diagram, Gradient Hacking si
+As you can see in the diagram, Gradient Hacking overlaps Deceptive alignment and requires situational awareness.
+And more specifically, [mesa optimizers](https://www.astralcodexten.com/p/deceptively-aligned-mesa-optimizers).
+There's a [really good Robert Miles video on this](https://www.youtube.com/watch?v=bJLcIBixGj8), in case you're curious.
+Someone also half-jokingly mentioned that we should add the "not yet observed" label to `"Aligned" ML systems` too.

-- Example of benign gradient hacking in humans: not taking addictive drugs (I think we're conceptualizing the landscape as how much short-term pleasure you're getting out of an action here).
-Humans aren't pure reinforcement learners, since we don't always pursue "reward", but it's a reasonably good analogy.
+Ok, we've got all the underlying definitional infrastructure in place.
+The speaker started talking about gradient hacking by providing a benign example in humans: we don't always take addictive drugs.
+I think the intention here was to point out that certain things make you feel really good, and they make you want more of them.
+But standing on the outside of those desires, you can see that there's an incentive gradient that goes from "taking an addictive drug a few times" to "compulsively taking the addictive drug all the time".
+Even though you can tell that the notional you taking addictive drugs in the future would probably enjoy it on some level, you notice that this would override a lot of your current desires and goals, and so decline to step to the first point on the gradient.
+Humans aren't pure reinforcement learners, since we don't always pursue "reward" in some specific way, but it's still a good illustrative analogy.

 - We pause to discuss mesa optimizers (link to https://www.astralcodexten.com/p/deceptively-aligned-mesa-optimizers).
 	- The usual example here is evolution -> humans (where we're the mesa optimizers)
 	- Thought experiment example: